 If you visit the city in spring or summer, whatever you do, make time to see some Prague gardens.
-The formal gardens in Prague are among the best things to see in Prague, from 17th century Baroque gardens to beautiful gardens set within one of the Prague castles.
+The city’s formal gardens are among the best things to see in Prague, a world of fine Baroque palaces, Renaissance Gardens and exquisite art and sculpture.
+Throw in the dreamy skyline of Prague, with its domes, spires and towers visible from many of these gardens, and you’re onto something very special.

 Prague Gardens – Our Top Tips